 - Describe at least 3 best practices for surveillance and epidemiology.

-- Describe at least 2 public health practice skills presented in workshops.
+- Discuss at least 2 public health practice skills presented in workshops.

-- Identify at least 2 strategies and tools to improve public health practice.
+- Identify at least 2 strategies OR tools to improve public health practice

 - Articulate the importance of interprofessional collaboration for applied epidemiology.